 About Us

 Heirs of Slavery was founded in April 2023 by Richard Atkinson, John Dower, Charles Gladstone, Rosemary Mecklenburgh, Alex Renton, Laura Trevelyan and Robin Wedderburn.
-We are a collective formed as an advocacy group: e neither receive nor disburse money, though founders and supporters support many initiatives and charities individually (see more on our Repair beliefs and efforts).
+We are a collective formed as an advocacy group: we neither receive nor disburse money, though as individuals we support many initiatives and charities (see more on our Repair beliefs and efforts).

 Here’s some information about the members of the group who are currently active: